leopardshadow/VLSI-Testing/hw4/report.md

 ![](report.assets/Screenshot 2020-11-16 194936.png)

-Those faults in blue are discarded.
+Those faults in blue are not checkpoints and thus discarded.

 ### Implementation